kotagit75/bitclock/README.md

 ## :sparkles: Features
 - 🔒 Instant confirmation - A proof is finalized once it is validated by the network and cannot be reversed.
+- 🏎️ No consensus required　- Timestamps can be issued without consensus.
 - 🕰️ Distributed timestamp without ledger - We can verify timestamp without global ledgers or blockchains.
 - ⚡ Fast timestamp creation - Once you've collected a certain number of stamps, you can create a proof right away.